 Also, when working remotely, it’s harder for demand marketers to identify issues.
 For instance, if one person is seeing poor results because they’re using the wrong content, this might go unnoticed in a remote setting.

-With these issues in mind, let’s take a look at the biggest ways to boost sales enablement success while working remotely.
+With these issues in mind, let’s take a look at the biggest ways to boost sales engagement success while working remotely.

-Five essential sales enablement strategies for remote selling
+Five essential sales engagement strategies for remote selling

 Centralize your resources and optimize your organization strategy